RetributionByRevenue/json_easy2use/README.md

   <br>
   <li>
     <strong>ensure_exist_with_schema!</strong>
-    <p>Checks if a file exists, and if it does, checks if the schema exists inside it.</p>
+    <p>Checks if a file exists, and if it does, checks if the schema exists inside it.
+If it dose not exist, it will make the file with the JSON specified.</p>
     <ul>
       <li><code>ensure_exist_with_schema!("test.db", serde_json::json!({"key": "value"}));</code></li>
       <li>Expects: <code>&str, serde_json::Value</code></li>